Master of Engineering in Civil Engineering

 Course List Code Title Credits Environmental Option CE 536 Environmental Engineering III 3 CE 537 Environmental Engineering IV 3 CHE 504 Air Pollution Control 3 CE 595 Design Project 6 Electives 15 Structures Option CE 502 Structural Stability 3 CE 503 Structural Dynamics 3 CE 555 Prestressed Concrete-Analysis and Design 3 or CE 557 Advanced Steel Design CE 595 Design Project 6 Electives 15 Transportation Option CE 517 Transportation Asset Management 3 CE 518 Pavement Engineering 3 CE 519 Sustainable Pavements 3 CE 595 Design Project 6 Elective 15 Water Resources Option CE 526 Applied Hydraulics 3 CE 524 Open Channel Hydraulics 3 CE 525 Surface Hydrology 3 or GEOE 417 Hydrogeology CE 595 Design Project 6 Electives 15 General Civil Engineering Option CE 517 Transportation Asset Management 3 or CE 518 Pavement Engineering or CE 519 Sustainable Pavements CE 502 Structural Stability 3 or CE 503 Structural Dynamics CE 526 Applied Hydraulics 3 or CE 524 Open Channel Hydraulics or CE 525 Surface Hydrology CE 536 Environmental Engineering III 3 or CE 537 Environmental Engineering IV CE 595 Design Project 6 Electives 12

-To encourage undergraduate engineering students to extend their studies to include a graduate degree, the College of Engineering and Mines has a combined program that permits students to earn both a bachelor’s and master’s degree in an engineering discipline.
+To encourage undergraduate engineering students to extend their studies to include a graduate degree, the civil engineering department College of Engineering and Mines has a combined program that permits students to earn both a bachelor’s and master’s degree.
 This program allows students to designate two three-credit graduate courses to count for both degrees.
 The selected courses must have graduate course standing and be designated when a student requests admission to the program.

-Students may be admitted to the Civil Engineering Combined Degree program after the completion of 95 credit hours toward the bachelor’s degree with a GPA of at least 3.3 and before completion of the bachelor’s degree.
-The student is admitted to the School of Graduate Studies' on completion of 125 credit hours for the bachelor’s degree.
+Students may be admitted to the Civil Engineering Combined Degree program after the completion of 60 credit hours toward the bachelor’s degree with a GPA of at least 3.3 and before completion of the bachelor’s degree.